Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products: Introduction

 It is surprising that the answer to Question \ref{lb79} depends on the type of the sewing: In Case 1, the sewing is disjoint, and in Case 2, the sewing is a self-sewing (cf. Fig. \ref{fig2}).
 Worse still, the pseudo-trace construction in Case 2 seems to lack a geometric meaning.
-On the other hand, \cite{Gui-permutation}, though focusing mainly on the rational case, suggests that the genus $0$ conformal blocks of permutation-twisted $\Vbb^{\otimes N}$-modules (which are not necessarily of the form $\Wbb_1\otimes\cdots\otimes\Wbb_N$ or a direct sum of such modules !!) should correspond to higher genus conformal blocks of untwisted $\Vbb$-modules via a branched covering of $\Pbb^1$.
+On the other hand, \cite{Gui-permutation}, though focusing mainly on the rational case, suggests that the genus-$0$ conformal blocks of permutation-twisted $\Vbb^{\otimes N}$-modules (which are not necessarily of the form $\Wbb_1\otimes\cdots\otimes\Wbb_N$ or a direct sum of such modules !) should correspond to higher genus conformal blocks of untwisted $\Vbb$-modules via a branched covering of $\Pbb^1$.
 This correspondence gives us a hint on how to generalize the sewing-factorization property in Case 1 to the \emph{disjoint sewing} of higher genus surfaces.
-Motivated by these observations, we list below some requirements that, in our opinion, the $C_2$-cofinite but irrational (i.e. non-necessarily rational) version of sewing-factorization theorem should satisfy. \begin{enumerate}[align=left, label=R\arabic*.] \item It should be easy to see why the rational version (i.e. Thm. \ref{lb77}) is a special case of this version. \item This version should generalize both Case 1 (Huang-Lepowsky-Zhang's vertex tensor category theory) and Case 2 (Miyamoto's pseudo-trace theory).
-In particular, it should give the pseudo-trace construction in \cite{Miy-modular-invariance} or \cite{AN-pseudo-trace} a geometric explanation. \item Self-sewing should not be considered.
+Motivated by these observations, we outline below several key features that our sewing-factorization theory for $C_2$-cofinite VOAs is designed to satisfy. \begin{enumerate}[align=left, label=R\arabic*.] \item It is easy to see why the rational version (i.e. Thm. \ref{lb77}) is a special case of our theory. \item Our theory will generalize both Case 1 (Huang-Lepowsky-Zhang's vertex tensor category theory) and Case 2 (Miyamoto's pseudo-trace theory).
+In particular, it will give the pseudo-trace construction in \cite{Miy-modular-invariance,AN-pseudo-trace,Fio-genus-1,Hua-modular-C2} a geometric explanation.\footnote{Part of this geometric interpretation of pseudo-traces will be presented in the second paper of this series.
+A more comprehensive treatment will appear in a future work outside this three-part series.} \item Self-sewing will not be considered.
 Only disjoint sewing is allowed.
-To compensate, one should also consider disjoint sewing along several pairs of points (cf. Fig. \ref{fig3}). \item One should generally consider a grading-restricted $\Vbb^{\otimes N}$-module which is not necessarily \textbf{tensor-factorizable} (cf. \cite{Gui-permutation}), i.e., not necessarily a direct sum of those of the form $\Wbb_1\otimes\cdots\otimes\Wbb_N$ where each $\Wbb_i$ is a grading-restricted $\Vbb$-module.
-(This consideration is closely related to the pseudo-trace mentioned in Case 2.) \item This version should be compatible with the permutation-twisted/untwisted correspondence in \cite{Gui-permutation}.
-More precisely: The translation of the permutation-twisted version of genus $0$ sewing-factorization theorem as in \cite{HLZ1,HLZ2}-\cite{HLZ8} to the higher genus untwisted case via the construction in \cite{Gui-permutation} should be a special case of this version. \end{enumerate}
+To compensate, we also consider disjoint sewing along several pairs of points (cf. Fig. \ref{fig3}). \item We consider a grading-restricted $\Vbb^{\otimes N}$-module not necessarily \textbf{tensor-factorizable} (cf. \cite{Gui-permutation}), i.e., not necessarily a direct sum of those of the form $\Wbb_1\otimes\cdots\otimes\Wbb_N$ where each $\Wbb_i$ is a grading-restricted $\Vbb$-module.
+(This consideration is closely related to the pseudo-trace mentioned in Case 2.) \item Our sewing-factorization theorem is compatible with the permutation-twisted/untwisted correspondence established in \cite{Gui-permutation}.
+More precisely, the translation of the permutation-twisted version of the genus-$0$ sewing-factorization theorem from \cite{HLZ1,HLZ2}-\cite{HLZ8} to the higher genus untwisted case via the construction in \cite{Gui-permutation} will be a special case of our sewing-factorization theorem. \end{enumerate}